-Prior to January 2016, TLDs more suited to occupational monitoring were deployed.
-TLDs better suited to outdoor conditions were deployed for the Year One, Quarter Four sampling event going forward.
-Sixteen environmental TLDs were requested and received from the laboratory.
+Prior to January 2016, TLDs more suited to occupational monitoring were deployed in the stations.
+TLDs better suited to outdoor conditions were deployed for the Year One, Quarter Four sampling event and going forward.
+Sixteen environmental TLDs are used for each sampling event.
 The 16 TLDs included 13 for station monitoring, a duplicate TLD, a control, and a trip blank to assist in evaluating the source of sample exposures.
 The trip blank is stored in a lead-lined container during the sampling period, but shipped normally with the other TLDs.
 This allows for differentiating exposures that occur during shipping from exposures that occur during deployment.

-The Year Three, Quarter Two gross TLD measurements for the 13 monitoring stations, the trip blank, the control, and the duplicate placed at Station A-1 are shown in Appendix E. The statistics for Year 1, Year 2, and Year 3 are presented in Table 16.
+The Year Three, Quarter Four gross TLD measurements for the 13 monitoring stations, the trip blank, the control, and the duplicate placed at Station A-1 are shown in Appendix E. The statistics for Year 1, Year 2, and Year 3 are presented in Table 16.